-The district shall maintain coverage under any group health plan for the duration of FMLA leave the employee takes at the level and under the conditions coverage would have been provided if the employee had continued in active employment with the district.
+The District shall maintain coverage under any group health plan for the duration of FMLA leave the employee takes at the level and under the conditions coverage would have been provided if the employee had continued in active employment with the District.

+Additionally, if the District makes a change to its health insurance benefits or plans that apply to other employees, the employee on FMLA leave must be afforded the opportunity to access additional benefits and/or the same responsibility for changes to premiums.
+Any changes made to a group health plan that apply to other District employees, must also apply to the employee on FMLA leave.
+The District will notify the employee on FMLA leave of any opportunities to change plans or benefits.
 The employee remains responsible for any portion of premium payments customarily paid by the employee.
-When on unpaid FMLA leave, it is the employee's responsibility to submit their portion of the cost of the group health plan coverage to the district's business office on or before it would be made by payroll deduction.
+When on unpaid FMLA leave, it is the employee's responsibility to submit his/her portion of the cost of the group health plan coverage to the district's business office on or before it would be made by payroll deduction.8